 Each activity in the AMEP 2 portfolio has a logical framework and an agreed outcome with a direct link to both parts of the overall objective of improving collaboration in the sector and improving the investment environment.
 This section considers how each activity is progressing towards its outcome, and in so doing picks up both technical progress and a contribution to institutions working together.
-The question of whether the portfolio as a whole is significant enough to influence the intended outcome will be examined in greater depth in the next annual report when ongoing activities are completed.
+The question of whether the portfolio as a whole is significant enough to influence the intended outcome will be examined in greater depth in the next annual report when there is more experience of activity management and any spillover effects of AMEP 2 activities.
+Some preliminary thoughts on the direction of the next annual plan are in the "Challenges and Lessons Learnt" section below.

-In accordance with the Monitoring and Evaluation Plan, AMEP 2 also tracks evidence of satisfaction with its services.
+In accordance with the Monitoring and Evaluation Plan, AMEP 2 also tracks evidence of satisfaction with its services and the use of staff time in consultations (taken up in the "Stakeholders and Partnerships" section below).

 Given the early stage that all activities have reached, it is too early to judge whether they will meet the outcomes set in each case.
 However, a reality check of the portfolio confirmed that the proposed outcomes (further defined by their indicators) were still realistic and achievable.
 In line with the overall outcome statement for AMEP 2, activities have been managed with a view to extending participation to all organisations with a legitimate interest where appropriate.
+For details on current progress of each activity please see Appendix 3.